johannilsson/sthlmtraveling/README.markdown

 Changelog
 ---------
 * 2.1.0
+    * Changed to use json instead of xml for getting site data from the backend.
     * Mapped the bus icon for närtrafiken.
     * Added Flurry Analytics v1.24.
 We need analytics to be able to improve the application and know how users use it.